Drug Addiction Rehabilitation: How Does It Work?

 A Comprehensive Drug Addiction Treatment Program offers several phases of treatment

 As each person progresses, they “graduate” to a new phase of treatment that is tailored to their personal needs.
 Someone with only one day of sobriety needs a different level of care than someone with several weeks of sobriety.
 That’s why each phase is necessary for successful drug addiction treatment.

 If you don’t take care of this the most magnificent machine that you will ever be given…where are you going to live?

-While different drugs require specific protocols, chances are that you will need to go through medical detoxification to clear the body of toxins.
-Medically assisted detox at Ventura Recovery Center is closely monitored to assure the highest quality care for our clients.
+While different drugs require specific protocols, chances are that you will need to go through medically supervised detoxification to clear the body of toxins.
+Medically supervised detox at Ventura Recovery Center is closely monitored to assure the highest quality care for our clients.
 Our physician has experience treating those with substance abuse issues.

 Comfortable and Secure Drug Withdrawal

 Many people fear that the detox phase will be painful or unpleasant.
 While it is not exactly fun, we strive to make sure that you are comfortable at all times.
 Rest is a big part of detoxing and we make sure you have a quiet, cozy place to rest and renew.
 Withdrawal from drugs usually takes about 5-7 days.
 Sometimes it is a bit longer for alcohol.
 Our staff supervises each client’s progress as the substances leave the body.

-Medications are administered to alleviate stress and make the client as comfortable as possible.
+Medications are available to alleviate stress and make the client as comfortable as possible.
 Our staff addresses any changes in a client’s physical, mental or emotional condition.
 Because your detoxification progress is so closely monitored, there is little risk of medical complications or relapse.
 There is really nothing to fear about the detox phase.
 In the scheme of things it is far less painful than prolonged drug abuse and it’s repercussions.